-The Audit Committee, currently composed of Mr. Collins, Chairman, Mr. Bergstrom, Mr. Decherd, Mrs. Johnson Rice, Mr. Schmitt and Mr. Fifield, met three times during 1997.
+The Audit Committee, currently composed of Mr. Collins, Chairman, Mr. Bergstrom, Mr. Decherd, Mr. Fifield, Mrs. Johnson Rice, and Mr. Schmitt, met three times during 1998.
 The Committee selects, subject to stockholder approval, and engages independent auditors to audit the books, records and accounts of the Corporation, determines the scope of such audits, and establishes policy in connection with internal audit programs of the Corporation.

-The Compensation Committee, currently composed of Mr. Levy, Chairman, Mrs. Cafferty, Mr. McPherson and Mr. Tobias, met three times during 1997.
-The nature and scope of the Committee's responsibilities are set forth below under "Executive Compensation - Board Compensation Committee Report on Executive Compensation."
+The Compensation Committee, currently composed of Mr. Levy, Chairman, Mrs. Cafferty, Mr. McPherson and Mr. Tobias, met three times during 1998.
+The nature and scope of the Committee's responsibilities are set forth below under "Executive Compensation -- Board Compensation Committee Report on Executive Compensation."

-The Nominating Committee, currently composed of Mr. McPherson, Chairman, Mrs. Cafferty, Mr. Decherd and Mr. Levy, met one time during 1997.
-All such members of the Nominating Committee are Independent Directors.
-See "Proposal 1.
-Election of Directors - General Information."
+The Nominating Committee, currently composed of Mr. McPherson, Chairman, Mrs. Cafferty, Mr. Decherd and Mr. Levy, met once during 1998.
 The Committee proposes and considers suggestions for candidates for membership on the Board, and recommends candidates to the Board to fill Board vacancies.
 It also proposes to the Board a slate of directors for submission to the stockholders at the Annual Meeting.